Phase I: Submission

 The playwright must attend the public reading and supply scripts for the actors.
 Following the reading, the playwright receives feedback from the audience, actors, and director.
 Public readings occur between November and March, weather permitting.
 Most readings are Saturday (11am - 3pm) of two full-length plays or some number of one acts.
 Generally, scripts are selected two weeks before a reading so that scripts receiving evaluations late in the process are given a fair shot at a public reading.

 Our producing theaters choose the plays they will produce.
 BPF producing theatres are independent organizations, each with their own tastes, ambitions, and strengths.
 Each theatre chooses the play (or plays) they will produce based on their own criteria.
 A script does not need to have a public reading to be selected, and theaters may select a script from a previous season.

 Phase V: Production

 From June through August, the Festival kicks into high gear as the member theaters produce the plays they've selected.
-Plays are spread across the Baltimore area and throughout the summer, typically in 3-4 week runs.
+Plays are spread across the Baltimore area.
 It is a long standing practice for playwrights to receive an honorariam from the producing theater.

 Phase VI: Adjudication and Awards

 The Festival is an adjudicated event.
-Each season the BPF selects judges to review and critique both the script and the production.
-At the end of the season, the BPF holds an awards ceremony where it announces the results of the judging.
-Awards are given to the three highest rated scripts, and the three highest rated productions.
-The judges' written critiques are given to the playwright, director, and producer.
+Each season the BPF selects judges to review and critique the scripts.
+At the end of the season, the BPF holds an awards ceremony where it announces the results of the judging and awards are given.
 The award for best script is named in honor of the late Carol Weinberg, a frequent contributing playwright and all-around supporter of the BPF.